trustedci/OSCRP/OSCRP.md

 # Conclusions

 Open Science, despite having a culture of public data and open collaboration, still faces cybersecurity-related threats.
-This document aids Principal Investigators and their supporting IT professionals in assessing cybersecurity risks through a catalog of typical open science assets and the common risks associated with those assets.
+This document aids Principal Investigators and their supporting IT professionals in assessing cybersecurity risks through a catalog of typical Open Science assets and the common risks associated with those assets.

 <!-- <a name="#cybersecurity-resources-for-open-science" / > -->